Guide to Taxation in Malaysia

 • The cost incurred during the upgrading or increasing of the value of the asset

-• The cost incurred at any time after the acquisition of the asset by the purchaser for the purposes of determining, maintaining, or protecting rights to the asset
+• The cost incurred at any time after the acquisition of the asset by the purchaser to determine, maintain, or protect rights to the asset

 • The cost incurred by the vendor when the asset is sold